New Relic Servers is no longer available. For your infrastructure monitoring needs, you are recommended to use New Relic Infrastructure.

 Windows Windows Server

-If you are used to New Relic Servers, here are some tips to get the most out of the Infrastructure UI.
+If you are accustomed to using New Relic Servers, here are some tips for starting out using the Infrastructure UI.

 - Use Infrastructure's custom attributes to assign classes of servers.
 This will help identify specific hosts or instances important to your business and reduce long lists of servers in the UI.

 - Use unique hostnames.
 You can filter on complete or partial names.

 Here are some explanations of how Infrastructure features replicate and improve upon Servers features:

 - Servers index = Infrastructure Inventory and Events